kserve/kserve/docs/samples/sklearn/README.md

 dump(clf, 'model.joblib')
 ```

-Then, we can run the Scikit-learn Server using the generated model and test for prediction.
+Then, we can run the scikit-learn server using the generated model and test for prediction.
 Models can be on local filesystem, S3 compatible object storage or Google Cloud Storage.

 ```shell
 python -m sklearnserver --model_dir model.joblib --model_name svm